c0d-0x/json_generator/README.md

 ```c
 rotate_json_f(json_fp, "my_file.json");
 ```
-> [!NOTE]
-> I frequently found myself generating JSON data, so I decided to create this lightweight library that relies solely on libc.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.